CJ Lang boosts profit by 8% and looks ahead with cautious optimism

 CJ Lang is using data, AI and best practice from SPAR International and SPAR UK stores to get a better understanding of the customer and therefore offer the right product mix.
 “We are also looking at how we tailor it sensibly,” said McLean.
 “While some retailers are talking internationally about tailoring the product mix to individual stores, that’s a big challenge.
 It’s the right journey, but it’s a big challenge.”

-McLean added: “As a genuinely Scottish family-owned business, we are well positioned to continue our journey to meet the needs and support of our customers with the best that SPAR Scotland can offer.”
+McLean added: “As a genuinely Scottish family-owned business, we are well positioned to continue our journey to meet the needs of our customers with the best that SPAR Scotland can offer.”

 He maintained that SPAR Scotland’s people give it a big advantage.
 “Our managers really have made a difference, and continue to do so.
 We’re not perfect but being 100% family owned we try to get the best of people feeling they’re part of the family and blend that with the best of corporate.